bweatherson/demons/latest-export.md

 That definition, unfortunately, relies on two more terms that are not easy to define: _decision problem_ and _tie_.
 I'll deal with these in reverse order.

 For decisiveness to be anything other than a trivial truth, it can't just be that options are tied if each is rationally permissible.
 If that is what it meant for options to be tied, a decisive theory would just be one that either says one option is mandatory or many options are permissible.
 To make decisiveness a substantive claim, a different account of what it is for options to be tied is needed.
 I'll borrow a technique from Ruth @Chang2002 to provide such an account Some options are **tied** iff either is permissible, but this permissibility is sensitive to sweetening.
 That is, if options $X$ and $Y$ are tied, then for any positive $\varepsilon$, the agent prefers $X + \varepsilon$ to $Y$.
-If both $X$ and $Y$ are permissible, and this dual permissibility persists if either is 'sweetened', i.e., replaced by an option that is improved by $varepsilon$, then they aren't tied.
+If both $X$ and $Y$ are permissible, and this dual permissibility persists if either is 'sweetened', i.e., replaced by an option that is improved by $\varepsilon$, then they aren't tied.
 My thesis, the thesis that the right theory is indecisive, is that the right decision theory says that sometimes there are multiple permissible options, and each of them would still be permissible if one of them was sweetened.

 I'm going to provide two notions of a decision problem, one concrete and one abstract.
 These will correspond to the two notions of decisiveness, weak and strong, that I've already mentioned.